libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/pathfinding_Dij_Astar/pathfinding_2.md

 - `getValidNeighbour(Cell, direction):` Retrieves the neighbour on the specified `direction`.
   - `Cell` represents a cell object, while `direction` can be one of `east`, `north-east`, `north`, `north-west`, `west`, `south-west`, `south`, `south-east`.
 - `colourCell(Cell, colour, ratio=0.8)`: Fills the specified `Cell` with the given `colour`.
 The default `ratio` is `0.8`, filling `80%` of the cell with the colour.
-- `animateCell(Cell)`: Changes the cell colour during the searching process.
-It takes care about the cell type so that you don't need to worries about which colour to use - simply call the function by providing the cell itself.
 - The start and target cells are saved as `self.start` and `self.end`, while the finding path should be saved as a list of `Cell` objects in `self.path`.

 Each algorithm should be implemented in its respective `.py` file: